withastro/docs/src/pages/en/guides/content-collections.md

 ## The content directory

-Content Collections introduce a new, reserved directory for Astro to manage: `{srcDir}/content/`.
+Content Collections introduce a new, reserved directory that Astro will manage for you: `src/content/`.
 This directory is where all content collections and frontmatter schemas live.

 ## Creating a collection